 Neal Kruis, Big Ladder Software

-Prototypes Project Update
+California Prototypes Development Update

 Rahul Athalye, NORESCO